pimcore/customer-data-framework/doc/11_CustomerSegments.md

 ![manual vs calculated segments](./img/Segments.png)

-#### Optional: use path formatter for an alternative version of displaying the related events:
+#### Optional: use path formatter for an alternative version of displaying the related customer segments:
 ![custom path formatter](./img/customer-segments-path-formatter.png)

 Just add `CustomerManagementFrameworkBundle\PathFormatter` as formatter class to customer segment relation fields in the Pimcore class editor if you prefer this segment relation presentation.